-- 16.23 Development Plan Policy DP1 and emerging Section 2 Policy DM15 require development proposals to demonstrate that they respect and enhance the character of the site, context and surroundings including its landscape setting. - There are a number of trees and hedgerows on the boundaries of, but outside, the site and accordingly, a Tree Constraints Plan was submitted with the application which identified the existing landscape features to be of some amenity value. - The site currently contains garages and hardstanding in close proximity to these features, all of which are proposed to be retained.
-As such, it is considered that the development can be implemented without undue impact on retained trees and hedgerows.
+- 16.29 Development Plan Policy DP1 and emerging Section 2 Policy DM15 require development proposals to demonstrate that they respect and enhance the character of the site, context and surroundings including its landscape setting. - There are a small number of trees in close proximity to, but outside of, the site and accordingly, a Tree Constraints Plan was submitted.
+The site currently contains garages and hardstanding in close proximity to these features, all of which are proposed to be retained.
+As such, it is considered that the development can be implemented without undue adverse impact on retained trees.
 Notwithstanding this, a Tree Protection Plan has been submitted setting out how the existing landscape features are proposed to be protected during construction works.
-Subject to the recommendations set out in this document being adhered to (which could be conditioned), it is considered that the proposed development is acceptable in terms of its impact on existing landscape features. - 16.26 Provision of new soft landscaping features is also made to the front gardens of the properties and along the western boundary of the site.
+Subject to the recommendations set out in this document being adhered to (which could be conditioned), it is considered that the proposed development is acceptable in terms of its impact on existing landscape features. - 16.31 Provision of new soft landscaping features is also made to the front gardens of the properties and along the eastern boundary of the site.
 A satisfactory landscaping scheme could be secured via condition and the development is therefore considered to be acceptable in terms of its landscape impact.